-- Go To Reference in Editor navigates to the editor of the selected reference. - Go To Reference in Project Explorer navigates to the referenced object in the Project Explorer. - The Search menu selection gives the user a possibility to initiate new searches from the references pane.
-This is useful when a variable/parameter is connected to a parameter of a control module, single control module or a function block.
+- Go To Reference in Editor navigates to the editor of the selected reference. - Go To Reference in Project Explorer navigates to the referenced object in the Project Explorer.

+• The Search menu selection gives the user a possibility to initiate new searches from the references pane.
+This is useful when a variable/parameter is connected to a parameter of a control module, single control module, function block or diagram type.